chromaxyz/reflex/README.md

 This is **experimental software** and is provided on an "as is" and "as available" basis.

 We **do not give any warranties** and **will not be liable for any loss** incurred through any use of this codebase.

+## Contributing

+Contributions to Reflex are welcome by anyone interested in writing more tests, improving readability, optimizing for gas efficiency, extending the core protocol or periphery modules.

+Please refer to the [CONTRIBUTORS](docs/CONTRIBUTORS.md) guide for more information.

 ## Acknowledgements